Published on 10/1/2026

 Buyers use the findings from due diligence advisory exercises to negotiate pricing, adjust deal terms, or restructure transaction models.
 The goal is not only to uncover risks but also to understand whether the investment thesis remains valid.

 Sell-side financial due diligence is initiated by the seller to prepare the business for scrutiny by potential investors or buyers.
-Instead of reacting to buyer queries, sellers proactively assess their own financial position.
+The sell-side due diligence process involves proactively assessing financial data, identifying potential risks, and presenting accurate, transparent information to enhance credibility and support smoother deal negotiations.

 This approach focuses on: